danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 ## The Idea I Remembered

 I've listened to health and science podcasts for years.
 After the diagnosis, I recalled hearing Thomas Seyfried, a Ph.D. [professor and cancer researcher](https://www.bc.edu/bc-web/schools/morrissey/departments/biology/people/faculty-directory/thomas-seyfried.html) at Boston College, interviewed on the [Jesse Chapus podcast](https://youtu.be/g4EY9WWuSR8?si=CK0pa4HMSxMgQaBt), discussing his research into cancer, and glioblastoma specifically.
-What follows is a compilation of that interview, others of his I found afterward, conversations with other cancer researchers, and their papers.
+What follows is a compilation of that interview, others of his I found afterward, and research papers.

 Some terminology that comes up in this section:

-- **Mitochondria:** tiny structures inside almost every cell that convert food into usable energy, often called the cell's power plant.
+- **Mitochondria:** tiny structures inside almost every cell that convert food into usable energy.
-- **Cellular respiration:** the efficient way mitochondria make energy, using oxygen.
+- **Cellular respiration:** the efficient way mitochondria make energy, using a combination of glucose and oxygen.
 - **Glucose:** blood sugar, what carbohydrates break down into once eaten, and the body's primary fuel.
-- **Fermentation:** a cruder, much less efficient backup way to make energy that doesn't depend on mitochondria working properly.
+- **Fermentation:** a less efficient way to make energy by converting glucose into lactic acid, without needing oxygen or working mitochondria.
-- **ROS (reactive oxygen species):** unstable byproduct molecules of energy production, think of them as exhaust, that can damage nearby DNA if they build up.
+- **ROS (reactive oxygen species):** unstable byproduct molecules of energy production, think of them as exhaust, that can damage nuclear DNA if they build up.
-- **Ketosis:** a metabolic state where the body burns fat for fuel instead of sugar, producing ketones.
+- **Ketosis:** a metabolic state where the body burns fat for fuel instead of glucose, producing ketones.

 ### Somatic Mutation Theory

 Seyfried started by laying out the mainstream theory: cancer starts with mutations.
 Cells copy their DNA every time they divide, copying is imperfect, and over a lifetime errors can accumulate in genes that control growth.
 A mutation in an oncogene can jam the accelerator on; a mutation in a tumor suppressor gene can cut the brakes.
 The immune system normally catches and clears cells like this, but sometimes they evade detection, and a cell with both problems divides without limit, forming a tumor.

 He then walked through what led him to question this theory.
-If DNA mutation really is the root cause of cancer, a few things should follow.
-Here's what he found instead:
+If DNA mutation really is the root cause of cancer, a few things should follow:

 1. **Cancer mutations should be specific to cancer cells.** Instead, the same mutations found in cancer cells also show up in healthy cells that never turn into tumors.
 2. **The same cancer should be driven by the same mutations.** Instead, different patients with the same type of cancer often have different mutations from each other, and even different cells within a single patient's own tumor carry different mutations from one another.